 Please read the following carefully to ensure this is the major for you.
-You should also review the COMM website and review COMM course descriptions.

 Students accepted to the Communication program have an expressed interest in the study of human communication.
 The Communication program is designed to provide students with a comprehensive understanding of the nature of communication in order to prepare them with the knowledge and skills to live and work in a diverse and complex society.
-Topics covered in our courses include: small group communication, conflict, interpersonal communication, message preparation, and leadership.
-Our graduates hold a range of positions, including: medical device sales, promotions coordinator, human resource manager, communications director, nonprofit director, attorney, casting director, patient advocate, and legislative aide, to name just a few.
+Topics covered in our courses include small group communication, conflict, interpersonal communication, message preparation and leadership.
+Our graduates hold a range of positions, including medical device sales, promotions coordinator, human resource manager, communications director, nonprofit director, attorney, casting director, patient advocate and legislative aide, to name just a few.
 Our graduates have gone on to work in a range of industries and fields, such as news and publishing, technology, nonprofits and foundations, government, entertainment, as well as medical and pharmaceutical.

 If you are unsure if Communication is the major for you, we invite you to explore our other majors - Public Relations, Journalism or Media Studies – by visiting the School of Communication and Journalism website, or by speaking with the COMM advisor, Christina James, at email@example.com or the Associate Director of Communication, Dr. Michael Milford, at firstname.lastname@example.org.